EOP Summer Bridge

 Q: What type of programming can I expect at Summer Bridge?

 A: Summer Bridge features social and academic programming to help students become acquainted with the Cal Maritime campus, their EOP peers and resources, and what will be expected of them as incoming college students.
 Examples of activities include regular meetings with returning student mentors, interactive social and team-building sessions, field trips, academic success workshops, and programs by Cal Maritime faculty and staff on campus resources.
-Students will receive a Summer Bridge schedule with more information upon acceptance to EOP.
+Students will receive a Summer Bridge schedule with more information upon acceptance into EOP.

 Q: Can transfer students participate in Summer Bridge?